apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/rotating_proxies.md

 **Q: What are the different types of proxies that Apify proxy offers?
 What are the main differences between them?**

 **A:** Datacenter, residential, and Google SERP proxies with sub-groups.
-Datacenter proxies are fast and cheap, but have a higher chance of being blocked on certain sites in comparison to residential proxies, which are IP addresses located in homes and offices around the world.
+Datacenter proxies are fast and cheap but have a higher chance of being blocked on certain sites in comparison to residential proxies, which are IP addresses located in homes and offices around the world.
 Google SERP proxies are specifically for Google.

 **Q: Which proxy groups do users get on the free plan?
 Can they access the proxy from their computer?**